reem/rust-shared-mutex/README.md

 also features some useful combinators, such as mapped guards, and removes other restrictions by making the guard types `Send` and `Sync`.

+The library also provides some other useful APIs, like a `RawSharedMutex` and utilities for building your own internally poisoned interior mutability types in the `poison` module (these are used in the implementation of `SharedMutex`).

 ## Safety

 The locking strategy has been adapted from the implementation of